Foxaddict/simple_shell/README.md

-This is simple shell project done by shina and felix
+This is a repository for simple shell project by Shola and Felix